gerardo-cortes/cortes-gerardo.github.io/README.md

 - [Docker](https://www.docker.com/): Instead of having to install Ruby and all the gems, I prefer to use docker to keep my PC clean.

 ### Local Development
-For compiling and running the server localy you need to excecute this line
+For compiling and running the server locally you need to execute this line

 ```shell
 # navigate into the project directory
 cd cortes-gerardo.github.io